 long before Lassell.

 NOTE: By the time it was possible reliably to check Herschel's claim, Lassell's name had been attached for decades to Umbriel, thus creating an inertia that resembles the present difficulty astronomers are having in demoting Pluto from planethood.
 Though E.Bower and E.Brown warned immediately upon Pluto's 1930 discovery that Pluto was not the huge 7-Earth-mass planet P.Lowell had predicted in 1915, few noted or appreciated their simple logic: in the period between the last Uranian data (used by Lowell) and 1930, Uranus' path had followed normal ephemerides, not the motion entailed by the gravity of Lowell's large predicted body.
-Yet not until DR's widely-read 1968 March S&T article (including computation of how small an icy sphere would be so dim as Pluto) did the process of publicly facing Pluto's true puniness begin.
+Yet not until DR's widely-read 1968 March S&T article ( did the process of publicly facing Pluto's true puniness begin.
 But, as with the Umbriel situation, it was too late: for over a third of a century, Pluto had been wishfully or fallaciously deemed ordmag an Earth-mass, so it was naturally included in the list of planets.
 This has created traditions — even childhood-engendered loyalties — that will take a long time to overcome.

 (One bright sign of hope on the Pluto front: see the excellent New York Times editorial of 2006/8/19.)

 The Earth pulls on the Moon only half as hard as the Sun pulls on the Moon!

 Because the Earth is roughly 1/300000 the Sun's mass (which is 400 times farther away from the Moon than is the Earth's mass), and 1/300000 divided by the inverse-square of 400 is about 1/2.

 [If this seems strange, consider that: if the Earth vanished, the Moon would continue revolving around the Sun.]